Wren6991/RISCBoy/Readme.md

-FPGABoy
+RISCBoy
 =======

-FPGABoy is an open-source portable games console, designed from scratch.
+RISCBoy is an open-source portable games console, designed from scratch.
 This includes:

 - A RISC-V compatible CPU
 - A simple graphics pipeline (on the level of a Gameboy Advance) and display controller